 Elemica QUALITY places the proper emphasis on the control of suppliers as outsourcing activities increase.
 Poor cost of quality resulting in rework, waste, delays in product approval, resource inefficiencies, corrections and removals, enforcement actions, which impacts the bottom line can be all managed and improved.
-With real-time data that demonstrate control over suppliers – metrics, data analysis, and action items Elemica QUALITY provides better control over the supplier base with increased collaboration, resulting in standardized practices and processes and improved transparency and auditability.
+With real-time data that demonstrate control over suppliers – metrics, data analysis, and action items Elemica QUALITY provides better control over the supplier base with increased collaboration, resulting in standardized practices and processes and improved transparency and audibility.

-Elemica BUY connects, automates and makes visible supplier management processes across the multi-enterprise procure-to-pay process.
+Elemica BUY connects, automates, and makes visible supplier management processes across the multi-enterprise procure-to-pay process.
 This ensures compliance, oversight, and strong supplier relationships are managed between suppliers, contract manufacturers, and inbound shipments.
 Although typically raw materials and services may be low in cost compared to the prices of the pharmaceuticals that are produced from them, the risks to supply chains can have devastating quality and financial consequences.

-Elemica MOVE connects and automates the silos, fragmented, or otherwise uncoordinated communications and executions between differing participants and systems of a supply chain.
+Elemica MOVE connects and automates the silos, fragmented, or otherwise uncoordinated communications and executions between different participants and systems of a supply chain.
 Improving this coordination removes major losses due to excess of some products and a lack of others.
 Elemica MOVE provides execution and insights impacting timeliness of deliveries, distribution costs, sales, customer satisfaction, and more.
 Not only are medications affected — even products like blood vials with additives that have short shelf lives may be saved as they now reach their destination in time.

-Products go bad due in the pharmaceutical industry due to temperature control failure.
-Using Internet of Things (IoT) and other sensor devices connected to the Elemica Platform through APIs in real-time, widespread issues of this problem can be removed.
+Products go bad due to the pharmaceutical industry due to temperature control failure.
+Using the Internet of Things (IoT) and other sensor devices connected to the Elemica Platform through APIs in real-time, widespread issues of this problem can be removed.
 Considering that 30 percent of discarded pharmaceuticals are wasted purely because of temperature-related logistical problems.
 Plus, 25 percent of vaccines arrive degraded because of incorrect shipping.
 Finally, 20 percent of all temperature-sensitive products suffer some damage during shipping.

 Elemica PLATFORM collects data in real-time from the sensors or at specific intervals.
-Event monitoring and event management triggers are set as temperatures in transit varies for correction purposes.
-The data is also able to be integrated with Elemica Quality to manages Total Quality Management and conformance reporting need for the products in transit.
-As products move out of the acceptable ranges, non-conformance reports and and events are triggered for Corrective Action (CAPA).
+Event monitoring and event management triggers are set as temperatures in transit vary for correction purposes.
+The data is also able to be integrated with Elemica Quality to manages Total Quality Management and conformance reporting the need for the products in transit.
+As products move out of the acceptable ranges, non-conformance reports and events are triggered for Corrective Action (CAPA).

 Contact Us for more information, schedule a demo or to join the leading Digital Supply Network